Developing a strong value proposition is an essential component of successfully bringing a product to market.

 "Sometimes we tend to speak jargon, I deal with a lot of B2B technology companies and they use a tonne of acronyms.
 Try to stay away from that, use words that customers use.
 Be careful about that."

 "Lastly, is it compelling?
 Is it credible?
 Is it clear?
 Your message testing will really confirm that."

 Looking for further inspiration?
 We spoke with Nisha Goklaney, Marketing Director at Sage, who gave her perspective on how to create a killer value proposition for your customer.

 Get expert advice on key topics such as:

-- How to create a value propositions framework
+- How to create a value proposition framework

 - Examples of value propositions that work